ElaineYB/elaineyb.github.io/README.md

-This is my school account
+This is my school account.
-This folder will be used to hold my assignments
+This folder will be used to hold my assignments.